mobbyliu/python-agents-examples/complex-agents/role-playing/README.md

   - Trade success depends on offer value and your Charisma
 ### Loot & Trading Rules

-#### Loot Rules
-- After winning combat, defeated enemies transfer all gold and items to you automatically.
-  - Gold: roll `<enemy_level>d10` per enemy level.
-  - 30% chance to find a healing potion.
-  - 10% × enemy level chance to find one enchanted item (sword, shield, armor, ring, or amulet).

 #### Trade Mechanics
 - Use `Check [NPC]'s inventory` and `Trade with [NPC]` to negotiate item/gold exchanges.
 - Item values (approximate):